This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

 • Students from the Theatre program have the opportunity to attend the annual United States Institute of Theatre Technology (USITT) conference with Gannon faculty.
 This conference enables our students to meet and interact with theatre design and technology professionals from across the country.
 Students may attend various workshops, interview for internships, have their design portfolios reviewed, and meet with various theatre graduate programs during the week-long conference.

-• Completion of 16 academic units at the high school level, four of which must be English; remainder of units are to be comprised of social sciences, foreign language, mathematics and science.• Your academic course selection, grades, rank in class, guidance counselor recommendation and SAT/ACT scores will be carefully reviewed for admission consideration.• Demonstrate motivation and curiosity through interests and extracurricular activities.
+• Your academic course selection, grades, rank in class, guidance counselor recommendation and SAT/ACT scores will be carefully reviewed for admission consideration.• Demonstrate motivation and curiosity through interests and extracurricular activities.

 For students wishing to be accepted for admission to the Theatre Program:

 • Students wishing to be accepted to the BA in Performance for Media and Theatre will need to successfully complete an admission audition process.

 • Students wishing to be accepted to the BA in Theatre Design and Technologies will need to successfully complete a portfolio review process.